 Good things come in threes.
-When it comes to ideal donor ratings, the big three are propensity, affinity, and capacity (PAC).
-Throughout the nonprofit space, there are many different perspectives (and names) for this ratings trio.
-But what is propensity, affinity, and capacity ratings?
-We’re here to chime in with our thoughts about PAC in relation to prospect research tools.
+When it comes to ideal donor ratings, the big three are propensity, affinity, and capacity (The Three Keys).
+Throughout the nonprofit industry, there are many different perspectives and names for this ratings trio.
+But what do propensity, affinity, and capacity ratings actually mean?
+We’re here to chime in with our thoughts about The Three Keys in relation to prospect research tools.
+Ready to learn?

-If you are unfamiliar with defining a prospect with PAC ratings, here is the breakdown:
+If you are unfamiliar with defining a prospect with the Three Keys, here is the breakdown:

-You may know propensity as inclination.
-You may call affinity linkage or connection.
+You may know propensity as inclination and affinity as linkage or connection.
 Capacity to give is just another term for a person’s ability to give their wealth to nonprofit causes.
-No matter what you call donor ratings, you can use them to guide your prospect research and frame your major gift ask.
+What’s important to remember is that no matter what you call donor ratings, they help you guide prospect research and frame major gift asks.

-Over the next few weeks, we will break PAC down and build it back up again.
+Over the next few weeks, we will break The Three Keys down and build it back up again.
 Along the way, we will explore how to determine each rating.
 Then, we will demonstrate why considering all three ratings together can improve your major gift success.
-Make sure you’re subscribed to the iWave Blog to follow the series as new posts are available.

 We’ll start with Part 1: Propensity next week.
 Stay tuned!

 [divider type=”e.g. 1, 2″ width=”e.g. small, medium, wide”][/divider]

 About the author: Ryan McCarvill is iWave’s Content Manager.
 He joined the iWave team in 2016.
 Ryan enjoys meeting and learning from nonprofit professionals, researching trends in the nonprofit community, and offering strategies for development teams to use iWave’s solutions to meet and exceed their fundraising goals.

 Ready to see iWave in Action?
 Book your customized demo today!